Robot Motion Strategies

 The writeup for each project should be a brief summary of what you did along with some code examples, terminal output, or screen shots, depending upon the assignment.
 Please organize the writeup as follows.

-- Title of the project, your name, and your partner's name
+- Title of the project and your name

 - An abstract describing what you did in 200 words or less.